 The app « Paris 1900 » will be available in english for free on the App Store et l’Android Market at the end of March.

 Open Tuesday to Sunday from 10am to 6pm.
-Late opening until 8pm on Thursdays for temporary exhibitions.
+Late opening until 10pm on Thursdays for this temporary exhibition.

 Closed on Mondays and public holidays.